Battle of Anjō Castle

 In the fourth month of 1547, Nobuhide permitted Matsudaira Nobutaka of Yamazaki Castle to deploy for the purpose of toppling Okazaki Castle with his own forces.
 This led to a clash known as the Battle of Mimidori-Nawate on the grounds near the Myōdai Temple in the Nukata District, and Nobutaka died in battle after being shot by an arrow.

-From the inception, Hirotada did not actively seek to oust Nobutaka (who was his uncle), but was guided by a faction of senior retainers opposed to Nobutaka.
+From the inception, Hirotada did not actively seek to oust Nobutaka (who was his uncle) but was guided by a faction of senior retainers opposed to Nobutaka.
 Hirotada felt personally responsible that Nobutaka sought support from the Oda and became his adversary.
 Hirotada desired that Nobutaka be captured alive, but instead Nobutaka died in battle.
 Upon viewing the remains of Nobutaka, he lamented to his retainers for their ruthlessness in ousting his own kin who then died in battle, causing him to wail out loud.
 Owing to the expulsion of Nobutaka and Tadamichi, Hirotada began to regain power over the course of the year enabling his forces to attack Umetsubo Castle under the control of the Oda and to reconsolidate the fractured family.
 However, in the third month of 1549, he died in Okazaki Castle.
 There are theories that he died of illness or was assassinated.

 In response to the news of Hirotada’s death, Yoshimoto took swift action.
 To complete the takeover of the Matsudaira domain, that same month he deployed an army of 10,000 soldiers (including Matsudaira forces) led by Taigen Sessai to Mikawa.
 Sessai first sent some of the forces to Okazaki Castle; and, to sever the route from Owari, dispatched forces toward Narumi and Ōdaka.
 He then attacked surrounding fortresses including Yamazaki Castle.
 Matsudaira Tadamichi died and was succeeded by his younger brother, Matsudaira Tadanari, of the Sasaki-Matsudaira branch of the family.
 In view of the developments, Tadanari relinquished his role as the head of Umemori and other areas in the Aichi District and joined the Imagawa.
 After isolating Anjō Castle, Sessai launched an attack on the castle from the north led by Matsudaira forces.
-Owing to their valiant efforts, the attackers breached the third and second perimeters of the castle, and pressed toward the inner citadel.
+Owing to their valiant efforts, the attackers breached the third and second perimeters of the castle and pressed toward the inner citadel.
 However, after becoming too anxious to capture Oda Nobuhiro, Honda Tadataka (father of Honda Tadakatsu), the lead commander of the Matsudaira, penetrated too quickly and died in battle.
 This rattled the forces so that Sessai determined it was no longer possible to continue the attack and withdrew the entire force to Okazaki.

-In the ninth month of 1549, Sessai deployed again, establishing a position on Mount Arakawa in the Hazu District which had served as a base for Arakawa Yoshihiro.
+In an event known as the Fourth Battle of Anjō Castle, in the ninth month of 1549, Sessai deployed again, establishing a position on Mount Arakawa in the Hazu District which had served as a base for Arakawa Yoshihiro.
 At this time, there was a continuous land route from Mount Arakawa to Anjō Castle.
 Then, as an initial step, the Imagawa attacked Nishio Castle ruled by the Tōjō-Kira clan in the Hazu District who had cooperated with the Oda and combined with their army.
 Kira Yoshiyasu, the lord of Nishio Castle, maintained a political alliance through marriage with the Shiba clan who had been enemies of the Imagawa for generations.
-This action drew a reproach from Yoshimoto, but, after the fall of the castle, the defenders surrendered and retainers of the new Oda faction were sentenced with the permission of Yoshimoto.
+This action drew a reproach from Yoshimoto, but, after the fall of the castle, the defenders capitulated and retainers of the new Oda faction were sentenced with the permission of Yoshimoto.
 In response to the advance by the Imagawa army from the south toward Anjō Castle, the Oda dispatched reinforcements led by Hirate Masahide who stubbornly resisted the opposing forces.
 Nevertheless, after a vicious attack by the Matsudaira, Nobuhiro was captured and Anjō Castle fell toward the end of the year.
 On this occasion, the Imagawa army made effective use of the arquebus, and, after the fall of Anjō Castle, the Imagawa toppled Kariya Castle the following year.
 The Oda forces in the Hekikai District and the surrounding areas collapsed, barely maintaining control of Shigehara Castle near the border with Owari as their only base in the district.

 Events after the battles of Anjō Castle